neondatabase/website/content/docs/manage/api-keys.md

 - **Personal API key** — These keys are tied to your individual Neon account.
 They can access your personal projects by default, and organization projects if you specify the organization ID in your API requests.
 - **Organization API key** — These keys are scoped to a specific organization.
 They allow full [admin-level access](/docs/manage/organizations#user-roles-and-permissions) to all projects within that organization.
 - **Project-scoped organization API key** — These keys are scoped to a specific project within an organization.
-They provide [member-level access](/docs/manage/organizations#user-roles-and-permissions) to the specified project, and only that project, and cannot perform destructive actions like project deletion.
+They provide [member-level access](/docs/manage/organizations#user-roles-and-permissions) to the specified project, and only that project.
+They cannot perform organization-related actions or destructive project operations like projectdeletion.

 While there is no strict limit on the number of API keys you can create, we recommend keeping it under 10,000 per Neon account.